tglucksmann/buybitcoinworldwide.github.io/_kb/bb_avoiding_bitcoin_scams.md

 lang: en
 author: stevenhay
 permalink: "/kb/avoid-bitcoin-scams/"
-seotitle: "How to Avoid Bitcoin Scams"
+seotitle: "How to Avoid Bitcoin Scams and Stay Safe"
 title: "How to Avoid Bitcoin Scams"
 desc: Learn how to protect yourself and avoid Bitcoin scams.
 A little common sense and knowledge will go a long way.
 faq: scams